 Powerful medicines that suppress the immune system (immunosuppressants) may be used if symptoms persist despite the above treatments.
-For example, azathioprine, ciclosporin or infliximab are sometimes needed to control a flare-up of UC.
+For example, azathioprine, ciclosporin or infliximab are sometimes needed to control a flare-up of ulcerative colitis.

-Although most people with UC have diarrhoea during a flare-up, as mentioned, constipation may develop if you just have proctitis.
+Although most people with ulcerative colitis have diarrhoea during a flare-up, as mentioned, constipation may develop if you just have proctitis.
 In this situation, laxatives to clear any constipation may help to ease a flare-up of proctitis.

-Note: antidiarrhoeal medication such as loperamide should NOT be used during a flare-up of UC.
-This is because they do not reduce the diarrhoea that occurs with UC and increase the risk of developing a megacolon (a serious complication of UC - see below).
+Note: antidiarrhoeal medication such as loperamide should NOT be used during a flare-up of ulcerative colitis.
+This is because it does not reduce the diarrhoea that occurs in this situation, and it increases the risk of developing a megacolon (a serious complication - see below).